ComputationalDesignLab/blackbox/_sources/airfoil/ffd.rst.txt

 and ``nffd`` are the two mandatory options, rest all are optional, please refer :ref:`options<options>` section for more details.
 Following snippet of the code shows an example::

+    from blackbox import AirfoilCST
+    from baseclasses import AeroProblem
+    import numpy as np

     solverOptions = {
         # Common Parameters
         "monitorvariables": ["cl", "cd", "cmz", "yplus"],